Telefonica/node-express-domaining/README.md

 [READ THIS BEFORE USING THIS MODULE!](https://nodejs.org/api/domain.html#domain_domain)

-Allows you to respond to requests that had and unexpected error using your express error handlers and rethrows the exception to be captured by your own unhandledExcetion/cluster code
+Allows you to respond to requests that had and unexpected error using your express error handlers and signal the process with a 'SIGTERM' to be captured by your own process/cluster code

 [![npm version](https://badge.fury.io/js/express-domaining.svg)](http://badge.fury.io/js/express-domaining)
 [![Build Status](https://travis-ci.org/telefonica/node-express-domaining.svg)](https://travis-ci.org/telefonica/node-express-domaining)